Estimating flow fields with Reduced Order Models: Realtime flow and pressure field reconstruction with few measurements

 \subsection{Extended Kalman filter}

 We use an extended Kalman filter (EKF) to determine the velocity time-functions $a(t_m)$ from the outputs $y(t_m)$, i.e., from information on the velocity field at the selected locations only.
-The entire velocity field $u(x_n,t_m)$, $n=1,\hdots, N_{\text{grid}}$, $m=1,\hdots, M$ in $\Omega$ can be determined with \eqref{eq:vROM_sum}, once the EKF has converged to $a(t_k)$ for an $t_k$ and provides $a(t_{k+1})$, $a(t_{k+2}), \dots$ from thereon.
+The entire velocity field $u(x_n,t_m)$, $n=1,\hdots, N_{\text{grid}}$, $m=1,\hdots, M$ in $\Omega$ can be determined with \eqref{eq:vROM_approx}, once the EKF has converged to $a(t_k)$ for an $t_k$ and provides $a(t_{k+1})$, $a(t_{k+2}), \dots$ from thereon.

 The EKF algorithm is given in Algorithm \ref{alg:EKF_ROM}.
-The EKF essentially predicts the value of the coefficients $a(t_m^-)$, where $t_m^-$ denotes the time immediately before the next measurement becomes available.
+The EKF essentially predicts the value of the coefficients $a^{\text{EKF}}(t_m^-)$, where $t_m^-$ denotes the time immediately before the next measurement becomes available.
 This prediction is carried out by integrating the reduced order model.
-The measurement at the selected locations for time $t_m$, i.e., the output~\eqref{eq:OutputEquationForEKF} $y(t_m)$, is then used to correct the predicted value $a(t_m^-)$.
-The corrected value is denoted by $a(t_m)$. \CommentMmo{kso Algorithmus auf Fehler lesen!
-Zeilen im Alg. hinzu und im Text darauf verweisen.}
+The measurement at the selected locations for time $t_m$, i.e., the output~\eqref{eq:OutputEquationForEKF} $y(t_m)$, is then used to correct the predicted value $a^{\text{EKF}}(t_m^-)$.
+The corrected value is denoted by $a^{\text{EKF}}(t_m)$.
 The matrices $\Theta_P$ and $\Theta_M$ denote the covariance of the prediction with the ROM and the covariance of the measurements, respectively.
 They must be known from a theoretical point of view but often are set to unit matrices multiplied with a scaling factor and used to tune the EKF in practical applications.

 Higher scaling factors in $\Theta_P$ model less confidence in the velocity ROM and a higher weighting of the measurements.
 Conversely, the model predictions are weighted more strongly if the scaling factor in $\Theta_M$ is chosen higher.
-The weighting results in the gain $K(t_m)$, which determines how strongly the deviation between the current measurement $y(t_m)$ and the current best model-based prediction $\mathcal{C} a(t_m^-)$ enters the new best estimate $a(t_m)$.
+The weighting results in the gain $K(t_m)$, which determines how strongly the deviation between the current measurement $y(t_m)$ and the current best model-based prediction $\mathcal{C} a^{\text{EKF}}(t_m^-)$ enters the new best estimate $a^{\text{EKF}}(t_m)$.

 The matrices $\Theta(t_m^-)$ and $\Theta(t_m)$ denote the covariance of the estimated values before and after the corrector step at time $t_m$.
-It is common practice to initialize an EKF with zero values, which read $a(0)= 0$ here.
+It is common practice to initialize an EKF with zero values, which read $a_i^{\text{EKF}}(0)= 0$, $i=1,\hdots, R$ here.